Justinhoejj/abacus-telebot/README.md

-# A BASIC ACCOUNTING CHATBOT for UNTRACKED SPENDING
+# A BASIC ACCOUNTING CHATBOT for UNTRACKED SPENDING (ABACUS)

-This repository hosts the source code and infrastructure for the ABACUS Telegram Bot.
+This repository hosts the source code and infrastructure for the [ABACUS Telegram Bot](https://t.me/abacus_io_bot).
 The bot is running on a serverless backend hosted on Amazon Web Services.
 The bot leverages AWS Lambda, API Gateway, and DynamoDB for data persistence.
 Infrastructure is managed using Terraform.

 ## Project Structure